CodeRockstar24/WanderMap/README.md

 # WanderMap
 WanderMap is a travel recommendation app that suggests top destinations based on popularity, location proximity, and category.
-It leverages geospatial indexing with BallTree and integrates LLMs for personalized travel insights.
+It leverages geospatial indexing with BallTree and integrates LLMs (Groq AI) for personalized travel insights.
 Built with Python, it offers smart, dynamic travel plans tailored to user preferences.